Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Relating resistance to qubit frequency

 Substituting equation (\ref{eq:ambegaokar_baratoff}) into equation (\ref{eq:josephson_energy_E_J}), and subsequently into equation (\ref{eq:plasma_frequency_of_transmon}), completes a relation between the normal state resistance $R_N$ and the qubit frequency $f_{01}$,

-$R_N$ relates to the Josephson junction's resistance measured at room temperature.
+$R_N$ relates to the room temperature Josephson junction's resistance $R$.
 We use a fixed conversion rate $R_{N} = R \cdot 1.1385$ based on previous measurements taken on a \textit{low-dose} sample \cite{Osman2024_thesis}.
 Hence, we can use equation (\ref{eq:full_normal_state_resistance_to_plasma_frequency}) to estimate the change in qubit frequency given an induced change in $R$.
-We measure the junction's resistance from its I-V characteristics using a voltage sweep from \SI{-13}{\milli\volt} to +\SI{13}{\milli\volt}, a region where the junction is resistor-like \cite{Toselli2024}, fitting the data to a purely linear model $V = R\cdot I$ giving us a high coefficient of determination $r^2 = 1.000(1)$.
+We measure the junction's resistance from its I-V characteristics using a voltage sweep from \SI{-13}{\milli\volt} to +\SI{13}{\milli\volt}, a region where the junction is resistor-like \cite{Toselli2024_thesis}, fitting the data to a purely linear model $V = R\cdot I$ giving us a high coefficient of determination $r^2 = 1.000(1)$.